goblimey/ntripcaster/README.md

 It's currently at version 3.

-RTCM over radio is used for all sorts of purposes including small drones.
+RTCM over radio is used for all sorts of purposes including the control of drones.
-The drone contains a GNSS rover sending position information to its flight controller.
+The drone contains a GNSS rover which sends position information to its flight controller.
-The base station sits on the ground in a fixed position, sending GNSS corrections to the rover.
+The base station sits on the ground in a fixed position, sending GNSS data to the rover.
-The two are connected via Long Range (LoRa) radio.
+The two are connected via Long Range (LoRa) radio, which works over a few kilometres.
 The operator can pre-program the drone to follow a path around a site, avoiding obstacles.

-This works well when the base station is in a prominent position and the rover is high in the air, so the two have line of site between them.
+This setup probably works well when the base station is in a prominent position and the rover is high in the air, so the two have line of site between them.

-If the rover is closer to the ground, for example in a hand-held tracker, feature such as buildings, trees and hedges can interfere with the radio connection and make it very flaky.
+If the rover is closer to the ground, for example in a hand-held tracker, obstacles such as buildings, trees and hedges can interfere with the radio connection and make it very flaky.

+### NTRIP

-To provide a better alternative, the Bundesamt für Kartographieund Geodäsie (BKG) defined the Network Transport of Rtcm via Internet Protocol (NTRIP) which replaces the radio link with an HTTP connection over the Internet.
+To provide a better alternative to RTCM over a radio link, the Bundesamt für Kartographieund Geodäsie (BKG) defined the Network Transport of Rtcm via Internet Protocol (NTRIP) which replaces the radio link with an HTTP connection over the Internet.

-You can buy a base station off the shelf that sends corrections using NTRIP, and a rover that can receive and use them.
-Recently,
-the base stations have become much cheaper, and you can buy a complete system for less than $1,000.
-It's also much easier than it used to be to get an Internet connection - any smart phone can provide one.
-The smart phone can also provide a display for the rover, reducing the cost.

-For a device to find a target device on the Internet, the target needs a well-known address.
-To avoid every base station
+This requires the base station and the rover to be connected to the Internet and to be able to communicate with each other.
-needing one of those, NTRIP uses three components, a caster, a server and a client.
+To achieve that, one of the devices involved must have a published Internet location, ie a fixed IP address and a domain name.
+That's the purpose of the caster.

-The caster broadcasts the data coming from one or more base stations.
+A caster takes NTRIP traffic from one or more base stations and routes it to one or more rovers.
-Each base station is represented in the caster by a mountpoint.
-All other components communicate via the caster, so only it needs a well-known address.

-Each base station sends a series of HTTP requests to the caster, containing correction data in RTCM messages.

-The software to do this is called an NTRIP server.
-Crucially, it doesn't need a well-known Internet address.
-My base base station is currently in a shed in my back garden, connecting to a caster via my home broadband service.

-A client (a rover) sends a series of HTTP requests to the caster and gets back corrections from a mountpoint (a base station) in response.
-Since it matters how far apart the base station and rover are, the protocol includes a facility for the rover to find its nearest mountpoint.

-To use NTRIP,
-the rover must be connected to the Internet.
-While I was working on this project
-I did my testing using
+Having the intermediate caster means that neither the base station nor the rover need any fancy kind of Internet connection.

+This allows a complete system to be built for less than $1,000.

+The rover is typically connected to the mobile (cell phone) Internet, perhaps using an Internet modem or connected by WiFi to a mobile phone.
+It won't have a published domain name and its IP address will change very frequently.
-an Emlid Reach M+ as a hand-held rover, connected to my iPad over Bluetooth and using its Internet connection.
+My rover is an Emlid M+
+connected to my iPad over WiFi to get an Internet connection.
+The Reach costs about $300 including antenna.
-The Reach is designed to work within a drone.
+It's designed to work within a drone.
 As a hand-held rover
 it's a bit of a lashup,
-and I don't recommend it,
-but technically it worked quite well.
+but it works quite well.

-For more professional applications such as surveying, companies such as Trimble and Leica sell hand-held GNSS devices that can receive corrections from an NTRIP caster.
-Obviously they would like you to use their correction service, but you don't have to.
-Trimble recently launched a budget product called the [Catalyst](https://geospatial.trimble.com/catalyst), which competes on price with my Reach device and looks much nicer.
+The base station can connect to the Internet using a conventional home broadband system.
+My base station is in my garden shed with its antenna on the roof.
+It's essentially a special bit of circuitry bought off the shelf, connected to a Raspbery Pi running some free software, which you can also find in
+(another of my repositories)[https://github.com/goblimey/c-ntripserver].
+Total cost, about $700.

+This caster software runs
+on a virtual private server
+in one of Digital Ocean's data centres, which costs me $5 per month, plus $13 per year for the domain name.

+This is how it all works:

+The base station
+sends data encoded in NTRIP format to a nearby rover via a caster.
+It sends its position and its recent readings ("observations") of signals from the satellites that it can see.
+Knowing the base station's position, it's possible to work out what the signals ought to look like, and therefore what errors the distortion has introduced.
+If the moving rover is close to the base station, it sees the same satellites and suffers the same distortions, so it can use the base station's observations to correct the errors in its own observations.

+If the rover is within about 10 Km of the base station and the base station knows its position perfectly, the rover can find its position within 2 cm.
+Up to 20 Kilometres away
+it can produce 4 cm accuracy,
+and so on.

+All this assumes that base station knows its position very accurately.
+If its notion of its position is wrong, the rover's calculated position will be wrong by the same amount.
+Imagine you have rover close to a base station and and you move it around a site, measuring the positions of various features and draw a map.
+Each position on the map should be accurate to 2 cm.
+However,
+if the base station's notion of its position is half a metre to the North of where it really is, your whole map will be shifted by half a metre to the North.

+That just leaves the small problem of figuring out the position of the base station accurately.

 ## Getting a Domain and Server
 To run the caster, you need a server with a well-known name.